GoesToEleven/html-css/056_flexbox_challenges-and-solutions/01_challenges/README.txt

-Position Fixed
-Create a page which uses the declaration "position: fixed" in its CSS.
-Upload your code to GitHub.

-Position Relative
-Create a page which uses the declaration "position: relative" in its CSS.
-Upload your code to GitHub.
+Create eight pages which rearrange this code by changing the properties of the flex container.
+Upload your code to Github.

-Position Absolute
-Create a page which uses the declaration "position: absolute" in its CSS.
-Upload your code to GitHub.
+Create six pages with each page demonstrating one of the properties which can be set on a flex item.
+Upload your code to Github.

-Position Layout
-Create a page which has a menu on the left and content on the right.
-The layout of this page should be created using the "display" property.
-Upload your code to GitHub.